-Testing the Auxiliary Battery Disconnect Switch:
+Testing the Auxiliary Battery Switch:

-- 1. Turn the generator off. - 2.
-Disconnect the shoreline. - 3.
-Turn the ignition to the OFF position. - 4.
-Put the Battery Mode Switch in the middle (Off) position. - 5.
-Press the Auxiliary Battery Disconnect Switch to the ON position. - 6.
-Turn on an overhead light.
+- 1. Turn the generator off.

+- Disconnect the shoreline.

+- 3. Turn the ignition to the OFF position.

+- Press the Auxiliary Battery Switch to the ON position.

+- Turn on an overhead light.
 If the light works, the Auxiliary Battery is connected.